Corns and Calluses

 People who should worry the most about calluses and corns are people with diabetes.
 If not treated appropriately, they can become infected.
 An infection can cause a foot ulcer or an open wound in people with diabetes or those with compromised immune systems.

-Dr. Mark Green, Dr. Stephanie Jameson, Dr. Ross Bartley, Dr. Daniel Hanon, Kansas City podiatrists, can appropriately treat your corn or callus.
+Dr. Mark Green, Dr. Stephanie Jameson, Dr. Erin Lewis and Dr. Mark Green, Kansas City podiatrists, can appropriately treat your corn or callus.
 Make an appointment today and have your corn or callus examined.